SameetAsadullah/Portfolio-Timetable-Videos-Website/README.md

 ### Manual
 1) Open `index.html` in your browser.
-2) You can navigate to timetable page by clicking on `Timetable` at the menu bar.
+2) You can navigate to timetable page by clicking on `Timetable` at the top menu bar.
-3) You can navigate to course videos page by clicking on `Course Videos` at the menu bar.
+3) You can navigate to course videos page by clicking on `Course Videos` at the top menu bar.

 ### Working Screenshots
 <div align="center">